Town vs Gown

 Every year Cambridge City Chess Club and the Cambridge University Chess Club have a friendly social match, also known as the Town vs Gown.
 Everyone plays two 30-minute rapidplay games (one with white, one with black), against different opponents.

-The 15th match in this traditional informal series was held on 10 May 2017.
+The 16th match in this traditional informal series will be held on 25 April 2018.

 My thanks to everyone who took part and made the event such a pleasurable experience for all, and we look forward to next year's match.